Social Icons

 Jason Bateman

-Identity Theft is a movie that you will probably struggle watching, as the makers got carried away a little and forgot that this is supposed to be a comedy drama and focused more on the drama and let the comedy slide.
-It slid to a point that the movie starts to become boring and it seems to be dragging at all times.
+Identity Thief is a movie you’ll probably struggle to watch.
+The makers got a little carried away and forgot this was supposed to be a comedy-drama.
+They focused more on the drama and let the comedy slide—so much so that the movie starts to drag and becomes boring at times.

-When you are watching a movie that show cases some bogus scenes claiming to be reality, and then you drag this movie in the direction of drama, all you have is a movie that seems to have missed the mark more than it planned to be.
+When you’re watching a movie that showcases bogus scenes claiming to be reality, and then you drag it in the direction of drama, all you have is a movie that seems to have missed the mark more than it planned to.

-The leads in the movie Melissa McCarthy and Jason Bateman did their best that I have to say, with a story that seem to be baseless.
-These two put in their best especially Bateman, who was able to pull off a man who was totally ignorant of what life on the other side of the law was.
-The director Seth Gordon is one that needs to sit up, as he has had experience directing films and TV shows, I was a little surprised to see that he was unable to pull out the best from this movie.
+The leads in the movie, Melissa McCarthy and Jason Bateman, did their best—I have to say—with a story that seems baseless.
+These two put in their all, especially Bateman, who pulled off the role of a man completely ignorant of life on the other side of the law.
+The director, Seth Gordon, needs to step up.
+He’s had experience directing films and TV shows, so I was a little surprised he couldn’t bring out the best in this movie.

-The movie plot is about Sandy Patterson (Jason Bateman) who had his identity stolen by a lady named Diana (Melissa McCarthy).
-Diana created a credit card using Patterson’s details that she called when she called him claiming to be from his bank.
+The movie plot revolves around Sandy Patterson (Jason Bateman), whose identity is stolen by a woman named Diana (Melissa McCarthy).
+Diana creates a credit card using Patterson’s details after calling him, pretending to be from his bank.

-With this credit card she created, Diana went ahead and painted the town red to the point that she ended up in jail and had a record.
-Now the real Sandy is facing some difficulties as his credit card have been maxed out and he now has a record, but the face on the mug shot is that of a woman.
+With this credit card, Diana goes on a spending spree, painting the town red until she ends up in jail with a criminal record.
+Now, the real Sandy faces difficulties as his credit cards are maxed out, and he has a record—but the face on the mugshot is a woman’s.

-Now Sandy is facing difficulties at work due to this record and so he decides to go find this woman and bring her to the cops and have her confess that she stole his identity.
-The idea sounded good to Sandy at first, until he meets Diana and realize that the task is one herculean one.
+Sandy struggles at work due to this record and decides to track down Diana, bring her to the cops, and have her confess to stealing his identity.
+The idea sounds good to Sandy at first—until he meets Diana and realizes the task is a Herculean one.

-The movie did have some fun cast though, we saw Jon Favreau come on board as Sandy Patterson’s boss, we also have Morris Chestnut come on board as the detective investigating the case of the identity theft, not to forget Robert Patrick (the liquid alloy terminator the antagonist in Terminator 2) and even T.I. (the rapper) was on the cast list.
+The movie did have some fun cast members, though.
+Jon Favreau plays Sandy Patterson’s boss, Morris Chestnut is the detective investigating the identity theft case, and even Robert Patrick (the liquid alloy Terminator from Terminator 2) and rapper T.I. make appearances.

-In the very end of this movie I still didn’t get the thrill I felt the makers were hoping I will get from watching this movie, because if I hadn’t seen this movie it won’t have made any difference.
-I still stand and say this is not one of the best I have seen Bateman in, but still he did a good job, this is not a must watch though, so don’t bother, I will advise that you catch Oz The Great and Powerful instead.
+By the end of the movie, I still didn’t get the thrill I felt the makers were hoping for.
+If I hadn’t seen this movie, it wouldn’t have made any difference.
+I still stand by saying this isn’t one of Bateman’s best, though he did a good job.
+This isn’t a must-watch, so don’t bother.
+I’d advise you to catch Oz the Great and Powerful instead.

 0 comments: